pcwilcox/dns/README.md

 ### Unbound

-Unbound will include `*.conf` files from `/config/unbound` at launch.
-Read the [documentation](https://unbound.docs.nlnetlabs.nl/en/latest/) for details on how to do this.
-By default the container will use the following config:
+The container starts Unbound with the following config by default:

 ```conf
 server: